The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Use your preferred level 80 opener, with a few minor adjustments.
 First is the obvious omission of Living Shadow.
 Second is an early use of a defensive cooldown to cover the first Death Sentence if you are pulling.
 Third is a killtime-dependent shifting of Delirium; with fast pushes, your fourth use of Delirium is likely to get cut off by Nael's divebombs.
 It is worth pushing Delirium early in your opener to avoid this.

 TBN should be used liberally to help with autoattack and tankbuster damage.
-While it can be used to help survive a Death Sentence, TBN is especially effective in mitigating Flattens because a tank who survives Death Sentence, even at low health, will not need immediate attention.
+TBN is especially effective for Flattens because a tank who survives Death Sentence with any amount of HP will not need immediate attention.

-The third tank swap will not have Shirk available, so be ready to toggle tank stance.
+The third tank swap will not have Shirk available, so be ready to toggle you tank stance.

 ### Phase 2: Nael